-REACH is currently recruiting for a Senior Assessment Officer (SAO) to manage HSM processes in the Equatorias region of South Sudan.
-The overall goal of the Senior Assessment Officer will be to ensure the smooth running of activities in the region.
-This will include full operational and programmatic management of four REACH bases in Central, Eastern, and Western Equatoria.
-More specifically, he/she will be responsible for overall programme management of REACH activities in this region, including management of Junior Assessment Officers, oversight of project implementation, operational oversight in terms of logistics, administrative and HR, as well as donor and partner engagement.
+REACH is currently recruiting for a Senior Assessment Officer (SAO) to manage HSM processes in one region of South Sudan (Greater Bahr el Ghazal - covering Northern Bahr el Ghazal, Western Bahr El Ghazal, Warrap and Lakes states).
+The overall goal of the Senior Assessment Officer will be to ensure the smooth running of activities, including operational and programmatic management of five REACH bases.
+This will include management of Junior Assessment Officers, assessment coordination and planning, operational oversight in terms of logistics, administration and HR, as well as donor and partner engagement.